xu-hong/compsci516/IMDG.md

 * http://ehcache.org/documentation/2.6/get-started/about-distributed-cache

-#### BigMemory
+## BigMemory
-An upgrade of Ehcache with support for off heap data overflow to better work with JVM Garbage Collection
+An upgrade of Ehcache with support for off heap data overflow to better work with JVM Garbage Collection.

-#### CloudTran
+## CloudTran

 **Strength**
 * Extends in-memory data grids (IMDG) by adding scalable transactions across the grid and implementing guaranteed persistence to databases;